Gigaspaces/xap-docs/site/content/xap97/security-concepts.markdown

 A two-way encryption is used to protect the credentials passed as part of the authentication process.
 The `UserDetails` object is encrypted before it is sent along the stream, and decrypted at the service.
 Of course, it is best to use **SSL** for transport layer security, but nevertheless we ensure these details are encrypted.
 The two-way encryption is done using a private key available to both client and server.
 A generated AES compliant key can be kept in a **`gs-keystore.key`** file located in the classpath.

-{{% infosign %}} Note that a password is usually encrypted using a one-way hash function, e.g. an `MD5` algorithm.
+{{<infosign>}} Note that a password is usually encrypted using a one-way hash function, e.g. an `MD5` algorithm.
 This one-way encryption is an implementation detail of the `SecurityManager`.
 This should not be confused with the two-way encryption done at the transport layer of an authentication call.

 ![security-seq2.PNG](/attachment_files/security-seq2.PNG)